 The Company experiences contractual disputes with its clients from time to time regarding the payment of invoices or other matters.
-While the Company seeks to minimize these disputes and maintain good relations with its clients, the Company has in the past and may in the future, experience disputes that could affect its revenues and results of operations in any period.
+While the Company seeks to minimize these disputes and maintain good relations with its clients, the Company has in the past and may in the future, experience disputes that could affect its results of operations in any period.

 During the quarter ended March 31, 2009, one of the Company's clients filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code.
-As of March 31, 2009, this client had an accounts receivable balance with the Company of approximately \$1.0 million.
-The Company increased its allowance for doubtful accounts during the second fiscal quarter to cover exposures related to this bankruptcy and management's review of the Company's current past due accounts and client base.
+As of June 30, 2009, this client had an accounts receivable balance with the Company of approximately \$1.0 million.
+The Company increased its allowance for doubtful accounts during the second fiscal quarter to cover exposures related to this bankruptcy.
+During the third quarter of fiscal 2009, management performed an additional review of the Company's current past due accounts.
+As a result of such review, management made only a nominal adjustment to the Company's allowance for doubtful accounts.